zkwaffles/design/infosafe.md

 - future of historical record: made possible by decentralization
 - what would it take to implement?
 - how far can we get on our own?

+## core
+- its really just a clever IPFS application
+- you need to share files, good (accurate) files get rewarded thru UX
+- how to make updates?